 World of Warcraft was probably one of the most anticipated games of all time.
 Being a fan of the RTS games I was eager to play this game and thrilled that Blizzard was releasing it for the Mac (much like Shadowbane was).
 I first heard about the game in 2001 and like a puppy waiting at the door for his owner to come home and greet him, I kept my eyes on many websites looking for any news on the game.

-No matter what, we Rooks had fun in WoW, even if it was for a brief time.
+While I may sound very critical, we Rooks had did have fun in WoW, even if it was for a brief time.
 For a look at our World of Warcraft web pages click on the following link: http://personified.net/parliament/parliament-wow/about.html

 An Update: I played WoW again in 2008, shortly after the release of Wrath of the Lich King, through the summer of 2009.
 Level and skill progression had vastly improved in terms of getting raw components and speed.
 Gold accumulation had also improved as quest rewards and farming were fairly lucrative.
-However, the game is still a gear game and the repetition is monotonous at best.
-PvP is still a chaotic mess and not anywhere near filled of risk as Shadowbane's PvP.
+However, the game was still a gear game and things got repetitive fast.
+PvP is still not anywhere near filled of risk as Shadowbane's PvP.
 I found a good raiding guild that was fun to be in, and I even got a few Rooks to come join me.
-However, the game gets tedious and boring.
-I could go on and on about what improvements I'd make, and what I'd have done differently, but if you want that, ask me to do it on my message boards.

-Ah yes, Guild Wars had the novel idea of no subscription fee.
+Guild Wars had the interesting idea of no subscription fee.
 Just pay for the expansions and you're good to go.
 Plus there was an integrated PvP system from the get go.
-As WoW was becoming stale, Guild Wars intrigued us Rooks, unfortunately this was also a period when many members' real lives, including mine, was taking turns that led many away from the keyboard for an extended time.
+As WoW was becoming couldnt' hold our interest as a guild, Guild Wars became our next online destination.
+Unfortunately this was also a period when many members' real lives, including mine, was taking many away from the keyboard for an extended time.

 Come early spring of 2008 I was full on wanting to play this game, and even went and bought the collected short stories by Robert E. Howard.
 I already had the movies.
 The guild geared up to get ready to play the game.
 We began recruiting on the forums, and once the game was released we raced to form the guild and start our city, which is currently Tier 1 on Deathwhisper Server.

-Unfortunately, due to bugs, a community of people who wouldn't give something time thus resulting in a population decline, the release of Warhammer Online, and WoW zealots heading back to their Mecca to play Wrath of the Lich King, our presense in Age of Conan was hard won.
+Unfortunately, due to bugs, a community of people who wouldn't give something time thus resulting in a population decline, the release of Warhammer Online, and people heading back to WoW, our presense in Age of Conan was hard won.
 We had a promising guild of new and old recruits, and we played on Cimmeria Server, an RP-PVP server having moved from Deathwhisper due to a severe population drop off.
 Our time in AoC was longer than most players' but it just couldn't keep our attention, and that old factor called real life kept playing its hand.

 I have faith in the developers' abilities to constantly and consistently make improvements in this revolutionary MMO, and I still keep myself updated on the game.
 The expansion, Rise of the Godslayer, looks great and I may give it a go some day.

 If you've read all of this, it might seem our guild is fickle, that we simply enter into a game, give it a go, and leave rather quickly .
 This isn't the case.
 As time moves, new games come into the foray that offer promises not found in the current game we play.
 However, we don't move every time a new MMO is released.
 We try and stay until either no one wants to play, or the environment is so dead there is no one else to play with.
 There is also the burn-out factor where a game just simply gets old for whatever reason.
-Being in a guild it's hard to recruit new members and both retain them and the old guard.
+It's hard to recruit new members and retain both them and the old guard.
 I'm sure anyone who has ever participated in a guild realizes this.
 I think this is what makes MMOs and guilds unique: It is a social community that mostly relies on the game being played to survive.
 If the game fails the guild might also.
-This is not true of every guild and it certainly isn't of mine, for which I am supremely glad.
+This is not true of every guild and it certainly isn't of the parliament, for which I am supremely grateful.

 There are many Parliament of Rooks members who stay in contact with each other regardless of what game is or isn't being played.
 I count myself lucky because of this, and I also count my guild a success because of this.